 Why "Assertively Apolitical"?

-Greg Smith grew up near Milwaukee, WI.
+Greg Smith grew up in Menomonee Falls, WI.
 His ministry began in 1976: 5 years in Central America, 36 in Mexico.
 His passion is church planting and discipleship.

 Greg rejoices in his recent marriage to Carol Ahola-Smith.
 Both have been missionaries (Japan and Mexico); both watched their mates precede them in death.